 One of testosterone’s most well-known benefits is its ability to boost muscle strength and mass.
 It does this by boosting muscle protein synthesis.

-It May Make Your Heart Stronger
+It Makes Your Heart Stronger

 Further research is needed, but many scientists and doctors have found compelling evidence that healthy T levels can reduce the risk of cardiovascular disease.
 It isn’t necessarily T itself that strengthens the heart, but rather the host of benefits that occur from healthy T levels.